Find out when it's possible to get zero-rated supplies on medical and research goods and services that have been funded by charities.

 - the conditions that must be met before you can zero rate goods and services

-A separate supplement to this notice is available, and contains sample declarations for completion when qualifying goods and services are purchased by, or for donation to, eligible bodies.
+A separate supplement is available, and contains sample declarations for completion when qualifying goods and services are purchased by, or for donation to, eligible bodies.

-For details of other VAT reliefs on goods and services purchased by a charity, see Notice 701/1 Charities and 701/58 Charity advertising and goods connected with collecting donations.
+For details of other VAT reliefs on goods and services purchased by a charity, see How VAT affects charities (VAT Notice 701/1) and Goods or services supplied to charities (VAT Notice 701/58).

 You should read this notice if you are, or if you represent a: